Active learning for photonic crystals: Discussion

 \section{Discussion}

 This study demonstrates that analytic approximate last-layer Bayesian neural networks (LL-BNNs) can serve as a practical engine for active learning in data-intensive photonics problems.
 By replacing Monte-Carlo sampling with a closed-form predictive variance, our approach avoids sampling noise and yields stable, deterministic uncertainty estimates, enabling reliable large-scale screening of candidate structures with a single forward pass.
-In the context of two-dimensional, two-tone photonic crystals, we find that uncertainty-driven acquisition reaches the same predictive accuracy as random sampling with roughly 2.6 times fewer labeled examples, translating to substantial reductions in simulation time and computational budget.
+In the context of two-dimensional, two-tone photonic crystals, we find that uncertainty-driven acquisition using the analytic LL-BNN reaches the same predictive accuracy as random sampling with roughly 2.7 times fewer labeled examples, and performs comparably to a deep ensemble while requiring substantially less compute.
 Beyond band gap prediction, the ability to append an analytic approximate Bayesian last layer to an arbitrary feature extractor suggests a scalable path to data-efficient regression across diverse scientific domains.

 While our results are encouraging, several limitations remain.
 The present framework uses pure uncertainty sampling without explicit diversity constraints, which can lead to redundant selections when highly uncertain samples cluster in similar regions of the input space.
+Empirical quantification of batch redundancy via feature-space pairwise distances is provided in Appendix \ref{sec:level4}, suggesting that batches do not collapse to near-duplicate selections in practice.
 Incorporating batch-diverse acquisition functions such as determinantal point processes or BatchBALD could further improve performance in active-learning iterations.
 In addition, although our uncertainty estimates rank samples accurately by true error, absolute calibration was not the focus of this study.
 For safety-critical applications or multi-objective optimization, improved calibration (e.g., via evidential deep learning \cite{amini2020deep} or temperature scaling \cite{guo2017calibration}) may become important.